 Check out Scriptulate's interactive opioid contract here.
 No login required, and your data never touches our servers!

 Practices prescribing controlled substances have traditionally been expected to have controlled substance contracts or agreements between the practice and the patient.
 Recently, more prescribers are expected to have a contract, including pediatricians and general practitioners, when initiating and maintaining patients on controlled substances.
 These contracts are necessary when prescribing medications for insomnia, muscle spasms, chronic pain, anxiety, and ADHD.

 Clear communication and understanding are vital when prescribing controlled substances for patients.
 Although controlled substance contracts are intended to convey certain treatment guidelines, some patients feel judged or forced into signing them, feeling overwhelmed and intimidated.
-For example, some patients claim to feel criminalized when required to abide by the contract, and a simple conversation may improve the communication process.
-The intention of a controlled substance contract is to facilitate patient and provider communication while enhancing compliance and understanding of their roles and responsibilities regarding treatment with controlled substances.

 Having a controlled substance agreement in place goes beyond documenting patient and prescriber understanding, as this is required by some state medical boards and several insurance companies to approve a chronic controlled substance.
 The American Medical Association (AMA) states that informed consent goes beyond simply getting a patient signature, and this written document acts as a process of communication between the patient and the prescriber.
 The contract between a patient and the provider must be documented with a timestamp in the chart to efficiently retrieve this data in the case of an audit.
 To demonstrate concrete understanding, practices often require the patient to initial each line of the contract to confirm comprehension.

 Physicians can download a sample opioid agreement here.
 Patients can also use Scriptulate's interactive opioid agreement at the same link.